airaria/TextPruner/README_EN.md

 </p>

 **TextPruner** is a model pruning toolkit for pre-trained language models.
-It provides **low-cost** and **training-free** methods to reduces your model size and speed up your model inference speed by removing reduandant neurons.
+It provides **low-cost** and **training-free** methods to reduce your model size and speed up your model inference speed by removing redundant neurons.

 You may also be interested in,